LACMIP/emu/docs/_documentation/typecollection.md

 ## What is "taxonomy"?

 In the biological sense, taxonomy refers to the identification and interpretation of organisms within natural groups.
 While you will not be entering or editing specimen identifications or taxonomy in EMu, taxonomy forms the foundation upon which the type collection is organized, and it is therefore important that you familiarize yourself with the basic concepts of taxonomy and binomial nomenclature by reviewing [this article](https://www.digitalatlasofancientlife.org/learn/systematics/taxonomy/) and/or the following video.
-The ICNZ also provides helpful [definitions](https://www.iczn.org/outreach/faqs/#faq-1).
+The ICZN also provides helpful [definitions](https://www.iczn.org/outreach/faqs/#faq-1).
 {% include video id="12XO8vYqBsA" provider="youtube" %}

 ## QC/Editing vs. Cataloging